grafana/beyla/docs/sources/tutorial/k8s-walkthrough.md

 - The Beyla container needs to run with `privileged: true`, as it requires to perform privileged actions such as loading BPF programs and creating BPF maps.
-For running Beyla as `unprivileged` container, i.e. without the `privileged: true` option, please visit our
+For running Beyla as `unprivileged` container, i.e. without the `privileged: true` option, visit the
   [Deploy Beyla unprivileged]({{< relref "../setup/kubernetes.md#deploy-beyla-unprivileged" >}})
   guide.